‘Purple Majesty’ Ornamental Millet

 Formerly, the Pennisetum species included various grasses and grains and is commonly referred to as the fountain grass family.
 The Cenchrus genus is a family of buffalo grasses, sandburs, and sand spur.
 In other words, members of one genus are loved and the other hated. 🙂 I hesitated to completely change the genus and species name on this blog because names keep changing back and forth and become synonyms of one or the other.
 But, since the name stuck for a while I decided to go ahead and change it.
 Keep in mind, just because many websites use the other names it doesn’t mean they are wrong.
 They can use whatever name they choose as long as they were validly published.

 I brought my first ‘Purple ‘Majesty’ Ornamental Millet home from Wagler’s Greenhouse in the spring of 2015.
 I have wanted to try these for many years, but pots at Lowe’s were always too expensive.
 Wagler’s has some larger pots, but they also have pots with just one plant which were much less expensive.
 I should have bought more than one, but then again, that would have cost just as much as one big pot.

 Cenchrus americanus/Pennisetum glaucum, commonly known as the Pearl Millet, has been cultivated in western Africa for a very long time.
-Earliest archaeobotanical research confirmed evidence of “domesticated” Pearl Millet being grown in the Sahel zone of West Africa in northern Mali between 2,500 and 2,000 BC.
-Other species of Millets have been grown in Asia for the past 10,000 years.
+The earliest archaeobotanical research confirmed evidence of “domesticated” Pearl Millet being grown in the Sahel zone of West Africa in northern Mali between 2,500 and 2,000 BC.
+Other species of Millet have been grown in Asia for the past 10,000 years.

 Zones: USDA Zones 7a-11 (0 to 40° F).